 When it comes to crafting affiliations, timing is a critical factor.
 Delays can allow unexpected issues to arise.
 Even with the speedy selection of an appropriate partner, the threat of the COVID-19 pandemic was an unanticipated challenge.
 Further complicating matters, an outstanding lawsuit from a prior billing vendor had to be settled prior to closing.
 Both events were unexpected at the outset of the affiliation process in the fall of 2019, and both threatened to significantly delay or possibly prevent completion of the affiliation.
 However, had Tyrone not taken the time to explore its affiliation options, they might either have failed to consummate an affiliation with their prior preferred partner or have completed an affiliation with a partner who did not understand TH’s value to the system.
 The result would have been a loss of services, ongoing lack of investment, and a degraded local healthcare delivery system for the residents of TH’s service area.

 With Stroudwater’s help, TH selected a preferred partner four months after starting its affiliation process.
-After due diligence, crafting of definitive agreements and regulatory reviews – all completed during the pandemic – our client emerged with a stronger partner who had more expertise in operating Rural & Community Hospitals and who created more community benefit via greater investment and new services.
+After due diligence, crafting of definitive agreements and regulatory reviews – all completed during the pandemic – our client emerged with a stronger partner who had more expertise in operating Rural and Community Hospitals and who created more community benefit via greater investment and new services.
 As Anna notes, “we have received so much support from PHH, and they have been very open to listening to our thoughts and concerns.
 Can’t imagine how we would have survived through COVID without some kind of support.”